chorifa/mini0q/README.md

 ### Note:
-- whole architecture refers to [disruptor](https://github.com/LMAX-Exchange/disruptor)
+- Whole architecture refers to [Disruptor](https://github.com/LMAX-Exchange/disruptor)
-- only for study, not for business or engineering
+- Only for study, not for business or engineering